Private From Whom? Minimal Information Leakage in Auctions: First-Price Auctions

-By choosing $\hat{\Theta}$, the designer can change when the auction switches from the descending stage to the sealed-bid stage.
+By choosing threshold price $p$, the designer can change when the auction switches from the descending stage to the sealed-bid stage.
 If one descending then sealed-bid protocol descends for longer than another, then it preserves more privacy from the auctioneer at the cost of bidders learning more.
 At the two extremes of this tradeoff are the descending protocol and sealed-bid protocol themselves.
-The privacy frontier for first-price auctions looks like the following (in a simplified two-dimensional representation):